 It has been a while since I posted a recipe… My back issues early in this pregnancy left me on the couch, and out of the kitchen, but lately I have been feeling much better and like my old self!
 Since we are moving into fall, with all the holidays right around the corner, I am sharing one of my favorite, easy appetizers to whip together for parties and get togethers: Spinach Artichoke Dip.
 People always tell me how much they love this dip, and I have to say, I seem to devour it myself!

 Disclaimer: If you purchase something from a link provided in this post, I may earn a small commission.
 Headquarters by Ship appreciates your support, and thanks you!

-The key to making “The Best” spinach artichoke dip (like all delicious food) is to use fresh ingredients (and a good cheese of course).
-I use fresh garlic in my recipe, instead of powdered, and it really amps up the flavor in the dip.
+The key to making “The Best” spinach artichoke dip (like all delicious food) is to use fresh ingredients (and good cheese of course).
+I use fresh spinach and garlic in my recipe, and it really amps up the flavor in the dip.
 I also use Cabot Extra Sharp White Cheddar in my dip instead of milder cheeses other recipes usually call for because I love Extra Sharp White Cheddar and, once again, I think it adds more flavor to the recipe.

 - Two 8 oz.
 Cream Cheese (room temp)

 - 4 Cups Extra Sharp White Cheddar (I prefer and recommend Cabot Extra Sharp White Cheddar)

 - 1/2 Cup Mayo (I prefer a healthier mayo, like Avocado Mayo), or to make it even lighter use a plain Greek yogurt, like Chobani

 - 4 Cups Chopped Spinach

 - Make sure your cream cheese is room temperature for easy mixing.